pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_50.md

 ## **1. Submission of tenders.**

-Tenders must be submitted exclusively via the electronic submission system (e-Submission) available from the above website <sup>[2]</sup> and accessible on the Funding and Tenders Opportunities portal (F&T portal) <sup>[3]</sup> , Tenders submitted in any other way (e.g. e-mail or by letter) will be disregarded.
+Tenders must be submitted exclusively via the electronic submission system (e-Submission) available from the above website[2] and accessible on the Funding and Tenders Opportunities portal (F&T portal)[3] , Tenders submitted in any other way (e.g. e-mail or by letter) will be disregarded.

 In order to submit a tender using e-Submission, economic operators (each member of the group in the case of a joint tender) will need to register in the European Commission's Participant Register - an online register of organisations participating in EU calls for tenders or proposals.
 On registering each organisation obtains a Participant Identification Code (PIC, 9-digit number) which acts as its